 - He uses simple but effective gestures; for example, when talking about the crane holding the piano.

 Remember these points the next time you have to give a speech.
 Think about the text as you draft it.
-Use similes, alliterations and other grammatical devices — judiciously, of course — to add flair to your words.
-Think about where a pause would be powerful.
-Think about where a gesture would help.
+Use rhetorical devices to add flair to your words.
+Use pauses.
 Above all, think about what the subject means for your audience and why they should care.
 Then infuse your delivery with passion.

 To end this post, I want to share another of my favourite poems by Taylor Mali.
 It is entitled “What Teacher’s Make”.